ZaneH/kg/content/code/overview/using-a-terminal.md

 To run a program, first it needs to be "executable."
 To make a program executable, you'll use `chmod +x ...`.
 Assuming the program is executable, you can run it by typing the name of the program.
 For example, to run a program called "hello", run `./hello`.

+## Advanced Concepts

+### Pipes

+Pipes are a way to connect the output of one command to the input of another command.
+For example, to print the contents of a file and then count the number of lines, you can run `cat hello.txt | wc -l`.

+### Environment Variables

+Environment variables are variables that are available to all programs.
+They're often used to store configuration information.
+To set an environment variable, run `export VAR_NAME=var_value`.
+To see all environment variables, run `env`.

+### $PATH

+The `$PATH` variable is a special environment variable that contains a list of directories.
+When you run a command, the terminal will look through each directory in `$PATH` to find the command.
+If you ever see an error like "command not found", it's likely because the command isn't in `$PATH`.

 ## Beginner Friendly Tools

 - [git](https://git-scm.com/) - A version control system.